allow users to upload images

 As you can tell, Imgur gets a ton of engagement and contributors.
 And even if you don’t own a site like Imgur, there are other types of blogs that would find a photo gallery useful, like:

 Or you could run a photo giveaway campaign!
-For example, you could host a photo contest on your site, and whoever submits the best photo will win a prize.
+For example, you could create a photo contest in WordPress right on your site, and whoever submits the best photo will win a prize.

 Not to mention, it’s easy to create a user-submitted gallery on WordPress.
 You can check out our quick tutorial on how to create an image gallery on WordPress if you’re interested.